Class 3: Wrapping Up What We Have Learned So Far

 - 13–15: Incomplete College

-- Over 16: College Graduates
+- 16 or more: College Graduates

 Exercise 5: Comparing the general trend between the NLSY79 and the NLSY97 samples

-Tips for exercise 5:
+Tips for Exercise 5:

 You can download the solutions to these exercises here (please try to solve the exercises by yourself before looking at the solutions).